toomasv/table-template/README.md

 ## Features

-Row and column sizes can be changed by dragging on cell border.
+**Row and column sizes** can be changed by dragging on cell border.
 If holding down control while dragging, sizes of all following rows/columns will be changed too.
 If ctrl-dragging on first row/column, default size is changed.

-Scrolling, wheeling, navigation by keys, sorting, filtering, freezing, copying/pasting, editing -- see local menu
+**Scrolling** will move the whole grid together with selection. **Wheeling** will sroll table vertically by 3 rows, with ctrl-down by page.
+Shift-wheel scrolls table horizontally.

+Navigation by keys moves **selection**, extending it with shift-down.
+Moving selection outside of visual borders will automatically scroll table if not in end already.
+Selection is also moved by clicking on cells (if not on/near border), extending selection with shift-down and/or ctrl-down.

+**Freezing** of rows and/or columns is enabled from local menu.
+Right-click on row/column/cell which you want to freeze and choose "Freeze" from submenu of cell, row or column.
+Frozen rows/columns are dark-colored.
+Freezing can be repeated, e.g. if table is scrolled after previous freezing.
+"Unfreeze" removes all freezing correspondingly from cells/rows/columns.
+To unfreeze, it is not necessary to place mouse on corresponding row/column as when freezing.

+**Sorting** is currently possible by single column only.
+With mouse on column to be sorted by, select "Up" or "Down" from Column->Sort submenu.
+Table is sorted from non-frozen rows downward.
+If table is created from csv file, then all data is of type `string!`, and sorted accordingly.
+To sort by loaded values, choose Column->Sort->Loaded... or convert column to different type before sorting (see below).
+The only way to restore original order currently is to sort by column that holds original order (e.g. with options/auto-index set to `true`).

+**Filtering** is so far also possible by single column at time only.
+As with sorting, only non-frozen rows are considered.
+Select Column->Filter from local menu and enter selection criteria.
+There is special format for criteria.
+It may start with operator, e.g. `< 100` (provided data is of corresponding type - see type changing below), or with function name expecting data as its first argument, but without specifying this argument, e.g. `find charset [#"a" #"e" #"i" #"o" #"u"]`.
+Missing argument will be inserted automatically.
+Repeated filtering will consider already filtered rows only (but it is buggy :)).
+To remove filter choose Column->Unfilter from local menu.

+TBD:
+Copying/pasting

+Cell editing is activated with double-click or enter on cell, and committed with enter.